MatthewMyWu/Quoridor/README.md

 - As a user, I want to be able to view the "match history"
 - (Optional) as a user, I want there to be a "minotaur" that starts in the middle of the map and moves randomly, and if it reaches a player, that player loses

+##Phase 4: Task 2
+I have decided to implement the "type hierarchy" option.
+The highest (super) class is the "Moveable" class (in model).
+The subclasses are: Pathfinder, Avatar, GenericAvatar, P1, P2.
+ - Problem 1: Originally I had implemented the methods to "move" in the Avatar class (which is meant to represent a player) I then realized that the pathfinder also needed access to these move methods so I abstracted these methods (and appropriate fields) to a new "Moveable" class (better cohesiveness).
+- Originally I had both player 1 and player 2 being represented by the "Avatar" class.
+However, I realized that these two players had different win conditions, had different inputs needed to move, and had slightly different behaviour when they did move.
+As such, I created two new classes (P1 and P2) in order to have better cohesiveness (for Avatar, P1, and P2).